kenjiuno/webpack-serve-custom-headers/README.md

 ## Overview

-We need to activate `SharedBufferArray` in Worker.
+We need to activate `SharedBufferArray` in Worker, in order to implement `fs.readSync` by using [Atomics.wait()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics/wait).

+## repro

 Run: